gdamore/dcell/demos/tutorial.md

 When a Esc key is pressed, an event with its `ev.key.key` set to `Key.esc` is dispatched.

-When other key is pressed, it is available as the `Key.graph` of the event.
+When another key is pressed, it is available as the `Key.graph` of the event.

 ```d
 switch (ev.key.key)